 Each Pantry is hosted by a local community organisation – some are in high street shops, but increasing numbers are hosted by local churches, community centres, schools, even public Libraries

-This work has expanded rapidly as a response to the Covid 19 pandemic.
-We will shortly be welcoming the fiftieth Local Pantry into the network, and look forward to our ten thousandth member household.
+This work has expanded rapidly as a response to the Covid 19 pandemic and soaring living costs.
+We will shortly be welcoming the 80th Local Pantry into the network, and have tens of thousands of member households, between all four nations of the UK..
 This video, filmed at two of the Edinburgh Pantries, explains a bit more about what makes them so effective:

 What sets Local Pantries apart from the foodbanks which many churches have opened in recent years are that they are

 - Member-run: Pantries are run along co-operative lines, by and for their members, many of the volunteers who run the Pantry are members too.
 Members pay a small weekly fee, so have a genuine stake in their Local Pantry

 - Open to all: Membership is open to anyone local neighbourhood, with no requirement to be referred by a professional or other person.

 - Quality: Local Pantries are deliberately created with the look and feel of a little local shop, and with a strong emphasis on good quality food, including fresh fruit and vegetables, frozen and chilled food, including meat and dairy products, alongside the usual supplies of tins and packets that you would find in a foodbank.

 In 2021, we carried out a survey of the social impact of being a Pantry member and produced an impact report.
 We gave this the title ‘Dignity, choice hope.’
 This demonstrated that the impact of being a Pantry member extends far beyond simply access to food.
 Every Pantry member is able to save at least £15 on their weekly food shop, which equates to an annual saving of up to £780 a year.
 Beyond this